trustoverip/ctwg-terminology-governance-guide/spec/header.md

 The document structure is based on a template specification for [ToIP](https://github.com/trustoverip/specification-template).

+The home Github repository from which this Guide is currently generated is https://github.com/trustoverip/terminology-governance-guide.

 This document is a guide for spec authors and a discription of how the tooling works.
 The [normative section](./normative_references.md) is aimed at developers of the specification template mentioned above.

 ## Copyright Notice